benhillis/CommandLine-Docs/commandline/WSL/install_guide.md

 # Installation Guide

-> **Important note**
+> **Important note**:
+> Bash on Windows and the Windows Subsystem for Linux are “beta” features.
+We know that there are issues and gaps in
-	This is the first release of Bash on Windows and it is branded "beta" deliberately - it's not yet complete!
-You should expect many things to work and for some things to fail!
-We greatly appreciate you using Bash on Windows and helping us identify the issues we need to fix in order to deliver a great experience.
+> compatibility.
+You should expect many things to work and for some things to fail.
+We appreciate

-##Prerequisites
+> any and all constructive feedback you can share from your experiences in using Bash/WSL.
+> Your [bug reports](https://github.com/microsoft/bashonwindows) help us diagnose issues we
+> need to fix in order to deliver a great experience.

+## Prerequisites
 1. Your PC must be running (at a minimum) a 64-bit version of Windows 10 Anniversary Update. **Creators Update is recommended.**

 > To find your PC's CPU architecture and Windows version/build number, open